hazelcast/hazelcast-reference-manual/src/SPIPartitionMigration.md

 }
 ```

-- `toMigrationData`: This method is called when Hazelcast wants to start the partition migration from the member owning the partition.
-The result of the `toMigrationData` method is the partition data in a form that can be serialized to another member.
-- `applyMigrationData`: This method is called when `migrationData` (created by the method `toMigrationData`) will be applied to the member that will be the new partition owner.
-- `clear`: This method is called when the partition migration is successfully completed and the old partition owner gets rid of all data in the partition.
-This method is also called when the partition migration operation fails and the to-be-the-new partition owner needs to roll back its changes.

 #### Transferring migrationData

 After you add these three methods to the `Container`, you need to create a `CounterMigrationOperation` class that transfers `migrationData` from one member to another and calls the method `applyMigrationData` on the correct partition of the new partition owner.

-A sample is shown below.
+An example is shown below.

 ```java
 import com.hazelcast.nio.ObjectDataInput;